 In 1981, the Board of Trustees reaffirmed the college community's principles of integrity and of responsibility to shared commitments and standards.
 These principles continue to be vital to the operation of the college and are integral to its educational philosophy.
 Central to this philosophy are the concepts of individual development and responsibility, commitment to community and profession, and centrality of learning, faith, and values.
-The principles provide guiding ideals from which standards of conduct are derived for each of the groups that constitute the active college community- students, faculty, administrative staff, and support staff.
-Although the principles are common to all, their translation into specific standards, rules, and policies depends upon the special roles and responsibilities that the members of each group assume in an academic community.
-Professional standards and obligations further strengthen and support the principles of the whole community, which constitute the foundation of the college's judicial structure.
-The standards, rules, and policies of the community's four primary constituent groups comprise the cornerstones for that structure.
+The principles provide guiding ideals from which standards of conduct are derived for each of the groups that constitute the active college community-students, faculty, administrative staff, and support staff.
+Although the principles are common to all, their translation into specific standards, rules, and policies depends upon the special roles and responsibilities that the members of each group assume in an academic community, which constitute the foundation of the college's judicial structure.
+The standards, rules, and policies of the community, which constitue the foundation of the college's judicial structure.